Saunders-Roe Princess: Origins

 Before the Second World War, British airline Imperial Airways had successfully used large, long-range passenger flying boats such as the Short Empire and Short S.26 to build up a network of long-distance routes.
 These flying boats had not only pioneered new aerial routes across the British Empire which had previously not been served at all, but also passengers were transported within an unprecedented level of comfort, being provided with luxurious first-class accommodation, including a promenade, sizable galley, separate bathrooms for men and women, and individual cabins for passengers.
 However, operations of these flying boats had been disrupted by wartime, during which Imperial Airways had also merged with British Airways Ltd to form British Overseas Airways Corporation (BOAC) in 1940.
 While restricted operations of commercial flying boats did continue, such as the use of Boeing 314s for the transatlantic route, many were requisitioned for service with the Royal Air Force (RAF), where they were typically used as maritime patrol aircraft.

 During the prewar era, flying boats had been preferred for conducting long-distance flights, as unlike their land-based counterparts, they were not limited by available runway length – the majority of which were still grass-surfaced at this point – and as a long-range aeroplane would be required to carry a large load of fuel, a larger size of the aircraft could be permitted without needing to cater for factors such as limited runway and airfield sizes.
-In addition, for services to far-flung parts of the British Empire, the ability to land and takenoff from any available area of water was a distinct advantage for services to such places, many of which at the time had no airport facilities at all.
+In addition, for services to far-flung parts of the British Empire, the ability to land and takeoff from any available area of water was a distinct advantage for services to such places, many of which at the time had no airport facilities at all.
 With the end of the Second World War, flying boats services were resumed, with other types being operated, such as the Short Hythe, Short Sandringham, and Short Solent.
 However, the war had also produced a legacy of large runways and sizable airports formerly used for military purposes that could now meet the needs of a larger generation of land aircraft.